makinacorpus/django_pyoidc/docs/tutorial.rst

 .. image:: images/keycloak/keycloak_client_secret.png
     :alt: Screenshot of the Credentials page from a test client

+Finally, click on ``Realm Settings`` in the left menu, and scroll down to the *Endpoints* section.
+Copy the `` OpenID Endpoint Configuration`` URL as you will need it later (this is the autodiscovery URL).

 Congratulation, your Keycloak configuration is complete ! 🎉

 Other Identity provider
 ***********************

 Configuring your Django project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~